takeshishimada/BZObjectStore/README.md

     // called when call fetch,remove,save methods
 }
 ```

+#### Readonly Property
+Readonly property always will be ignore.

 #### Identical Attribute values
-Identical attribute values can not be changed after object saving.
+Identical attribute value can not be changed after object saving.

 ## Features